Here you will find a cool collection of Earth Day writing prompts that reinforce the importance of Earth Day.

 57. Describe the pros and cons of owning a car.

 58. Write a letter to the mayor informing him of the harmful effects of fireworks on the earth.

 59. Write about alternative transportation methods that wouldn’t pollute the earth as much.

 60. Describe the meaning and traditions of Earth Day to someone who lives on another planet.

 61. Draft two climate change writing prompts related to issues that you would like your classmates to discuss or research more.

 62. How would animals and the ecosystem thrive if no humans ever existed?

 Final Thoughts: Earth Day Writing Prompts

-Now you have a ready-supply of Earth Day writing prompts to use for a variety of writing activities.
+Now you have a ready supply of fun Earth Day writing prompts to use for a variety of writing activities.

-If you liked these writing prompts about Earth Day, you may also like these Earth Day art projects.
+If you liked these writing prompts about Earth Day, you may also like these Earth Day arts and crafts projects.